oconnor0/BeaconRoad/Pregens/HumanWizard.md

             - You roll a recovery.
 The target suffers *entropic* damage equal to the recovered HP.
             - You clear up to 3 stress.
 The target gains that stress.
     - Plasmic Darts
-        - Requires: WILL d4
+        - Requires: WILL d4.
-        - Cost: Action, Stress 3 (area 1, range 1, force 1)
+        - Cost: Act, Stress 3 (area 1, range 1, force 1)
-        - Effect: Make the following attack a number of times equal to your attacking Action Rating.
-        - Target: 1 enemy creature within 30'.
+        - Target: A number of enemy creatures equal to 1 + UTTER within 30'.
-        - Attack: (Action)/WILL! vs IRON.
-        - Hit: [d4] *plasmic* damage.
+        - Effect: [d4] *plasmic* damage.

 - Senses:
     - Normal.